 Hand washing, soap scum buildup, and the handling of raw meats and vegetables can contaminate your sink.
-Clogged drains can lead to unclean sinks and backed-up water in which bacteria (e.g., pink and black slime) can grow and contaminate the sink area and faucet, causing a rotten egg odor.
+Clogged drains can lead to unclean sinks and backed up water in which bacteria (i.e., pink and black colored slime growth) can grow and contaminate the sink area and faucet, causing a rotten egg odor.
 Disinfect and clean the sink and drain area regularly.
 Also, flush regularly with hot water.